user4815162342/simple-test-framework/readme.md

 functionality will still work, but any exceptions that occur will not automatically bail out the test.

+Note that it is possible to create a Test object withou a test body, and run a test asynchronously on it using Test.run, as well.

 #### check

 `function(condition,name) boolean`